 This year (2019/20) the Poster Presentation will be the 6th of May 2020 and it will be held online, on Microsoft Teams, at the Department's Physics PG team.
 Please see your email for details on how to join and present your poster.

 If you will not be able to attend the Poster Presentation, you must contact both your feedback supervisor and PG Coordinator in order that we can make alternative arrangements.

 The poster should contain a brief introduction to the work and details of the research you have completed including data, discussion and conclusions.
 The aim is to produce something that will both convey the key elements of your work to a non-expert reader and also serve as an aid for you during more in-depth discussions.
 Note that reusing a poster prepared for a conference is permitted, however consider that it will have been produced for sharing with experts in your field, so it may not fulfill the requirement of explaining your work to a non-expert reader.
 You should also be prepared to discuss the next stages of the research and may wish to include an outline of this on the poster.

 Students should be prepared to use the poster in talking about their work with members of academic staff and other postgraduates, as well as being assessed by your feedback supervisor using the poster feedback form.

 The timetable for the day will be as follows;

-- 1 pm - you must be on the Concourse with your poster to meet your feedback supervisor and judging panel
+- 1 pm - you should plan to be online on MS Teams from 1pm-4pm to present your poster to your feedback supervisor.

-- 4.00pm - Presentation of prizes by the Head of Department followed by an informal drinks reception on the Concourse
+- 4.00pm - Presentation of poster prizes by the Head of Department.

 Departmental Colloquia and Research Group Seminars